sayborduu/crosboot/README.md

 crosboot is a handy tool for tweaking your ChromeOS boot screen

+## ⚠️ Warning

+Just so you know, crosboot is in beta.
+While nothing should mess up your OS, it's a good idea to back up your default boot screen just in case crosboot didn’t save it.
+(better safe than sorry!!)

 ## Before you start - [source](https://gist.github.com/supechicken/c57f8bb4b9dad2a29611ce05b1324b5c?permalink_comment_id=4444479#before-you-start)

 - Enable Chrome OS developer mode